 In essence, this is where the power (and dare I say brilliance) of this manga lies - the sheer raw emotion it evokes within you.
 The fact that we know who those girls are, what they think and what they dream about and long for is, makes the fact that you know the terrible fate awaiting them all the more devastating.

 The violence aside, this is not an easy manga to read - purely because of the emotional strain it puts you under.
 And because of that - the fact that in a few short chapters of the story, the mangaka has already awoken such strong emotions inside me, that I have to say this is easily one of the best manga I have read in a long time.
 Certainly, not since Battle Royale have I read one that's hit me so emotionally between the eyes.

-With the limited amount of 10/10 stories out there, I'm always on the lookout for anything serious and twisted.
-If there's anything that can get a reaction out if me, it isn't the usual dumb school comedy series, so I go for the opposite.
+With the limited amount of 10/10s in existence, I am forever on the lookout for anything of the more serious and twisted variety, for if there is anything that can get a reaction out if me, it is not blushing wuv shoujo, or the usual braindead school anime.

 The 'lamb' would be tricked into thinking she's being taken to Bradherley's estate in a coach, get taken to a prison instead, then get lead into a room full of 30-60+ inmates and, finally, the prison guards would then watch on as the inmates beat and rape the girl over and over.
 This would be allowed to continue for as many days as it took for the girls to die.